stephenjohnlimb/gradlekafka/README.md

 That is 'baggage' and technical debt.
-Few people ever have the courage in the future to delete that code, especially with Spring style dynamic loading - sometimes just the presence (or not) of a class can change behaviour (look at actuator - just add it to the dependencies and as if by magic it get used).
+Few people ever have the courage in the future to delete that code, especially with Spring style dynamic loading - sometimes just the presence (or not) of a class can change behaviour (look at actuator - just add it to the dependencies and as if by magic it was used).

 The 'mono-repo' vs 'poly-repo' has pros and cons, it depends on size of organisation/solution, politics, governance, ownership, problem domain complexity/simplicity, availability/scalability/resilience/throughput of the